protocol/launchpad/content/en/curriculum/ipfs/basics/index.md

 ...
 ```

-> you can example peers by running `ipfs id <CID>`
+> you can examine peers by running `ipfs id <CID>`

 ### Read an IPFS File
 You can explore file on IPFS with the CLI tool as well.
-You can do this by [installing IPFS Desktop] or by using the URL for the web user interface (WebUI) at [http://127.0.0.1:5001/webui](http://127.0.0.1:5001/webui) which you should have seen when you ran `ipfs init`
+You can do this by [installing IPFS Desktop](https://docs.ipfs.tech/install/ipfs-desktop/) or by using the URL for the web user interface (WebUI) at [http://127.0.0.1:5001/webui](http://127.0.0.1:5001/webui) which you should have seen when you ran `ipfs init`

 ```
 ➜  ~ ipfs daemon